 You have likely spied upon, or even befriended, praying mantises in your garden this growing season.
-Although most adults die out during the late fall and early winter, they have likely left behind a foamy garden ornaments within your landscape.
+Although most adults die out during the late fall and early winter, they likely left behind a foamy garden ornament in your landscape.

 A homeowner who is interested in eco-friendly gardening may want to consider incorporating a rain garden into their landscape.